Schuch666/eva3dm/paper.md

 ### 3. Model evaluation functions:

-The evaluation involves pairing observations with model results and calculating the statistical and/or categorical indices.
+The evaluation involves pairing observations with model results and calculating the statistical and/or categorical indexes.

 There are two high level evaluation functions implemented in the package: `eva`, that does the temporal pairing of both model and observations by station (or combine all data) and the data of time-series and `sat` that interpolate and pair data in regular grids, these functions call the low level evaluation functions `stat` to calculate the statistical metrics or the `cate` to calculate categorical metrics in relation to a threshold value.
 These result can be written and read using the `write_stat` and `read_stat` functions.